tompidev/fontawesome-helper/README.md

 ### What you get with this plugin?

-* more than 650 icon by the core lineawesome.css of Bludit
+* more than 650 icons by the core lineawesome.css file of Bludit
 * clickable icons in a Modal window
 * a "one click copy" feature which will help you to copy the HTML formatted icon code to the clipboard